MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Seattle Mariners

 Surprised?
 You shouldn't be.
 The Mariners are desperate to end baseball's longest postseason drought and they have money to spend.
 Robinson Cano can testify to that.
 Also, Seattle needs a center fielder.
 How convenient is that?
-Would the Mariners have been the front-runner for Trout?
-No. But it would've been silly to rule them out as a landing spot.
+Would Seattle have been the front-runner for Trout?
+No. But it would've been silly to rule the Mariners out as a landing spot.
 Desperation can lead to teams doing crazy things.

 Washington Nationals

 Speaking of desperate, the 2018 season very well might be the last chance for the Nationals to win with this core.
 Both Bryce Harper and Daniel Murphy will be free agents next offseason, plus Stephen Strasburg and Max Scherzer are in their primes right now, but won't be forever.
 This is Washington's best chance to win.
 Right now, with Harper and Murphy and Strasburg and Scherzer all under contract and at the peak of their abilities.
-An all-in push to sign Trout to improve their 2018 (and beyond) chances wouldn't been a serious consideration, at the very least.
+An all-in push to sign Trout to improve their 2018 (and beyond) chances would have been a serious consideration, at the very least.

 Philadelphia Phillies

 Yes, the Phillies.
-They are rebuilding and couldn't offer Trout a chance to play for a World Series title in 2018, but they are his hometown team.
+They are rebuilding and couldn't offer Trout a chance to contend for a World Series title in 2018, but they are his hometown team.
 Trout is from South Jersey and he still lives there in the offseason.
 He's a regular at Philadelphia Eagles home games.

 The Phillies have lots of money to spend -- they have only $5.85 million on the books for 2018 at the moment -- and they can offer a Trout a chance to play close to home.
 The whole non-contender thing would be an issue, however.
 Make no mistake though, the Phillies would have the wherewithal to make a monster contract offer, and the desire to play close to home can be very real for some players.